Quantizing Whisper-small: How design choices affect ASR performance: Discussion

 On CPUs, \textit{PyTorch} dynamic \textit{int8} consistently achieved the fastest inference.
-Its advantage stems from using a per-tensor asymmetric scheme, which applies a single scale across an entire tensor.
+Its advantage likely stems from using a per-tensor asymmetric scheme, which applies a single scale across an entire tensor.
 This approach simplifies computation and reduces the overhead of quantization and dequantization, explaining the strong runtime performance.
 The trade-off, however, is lower representational flexibility with quantization parameters only calculated per-tensor, which contributed to weaker robustness on the acoustically diverse \textit{test-other} dataset.
-With a 57\% size reduction it however presents strong advantages compared to the baseline.
+However, with a 57\% size reduction, it still offers clear advantages over the baseline.

 On the GPU, \textit{Quanto} dynamic \textit{int8} took a different approach.
 It prioritizes accuracy over speed.
-It was slower but outperformed the \textit{fp32} baseline on WER and CER on both \textit{test-clean} and \textit{test-other}, with the most striking improvement seen under noisy conditions.
-The key factors are its symmetric, per-channel scheme, which aligns well with Whisper’s near-zero-centered weight distributions and assigns independent scales to each channel.
-This granularity better preserves fine-grained variation across channels, yielding higher accuracy but at the cost of additional computational overhead.
-Similar to the \textit{PyTorch} model, this model comes with a 57\% size reduction, a strong compression from the baseline.
+It was slower but outperformed the \textit{fp32} baseline on WER and CER on both \textit{test-clean} and \textit{test-other}, with the most striking improvement seen under acoustically challenging conditions.
+One plausible explanation is its symmetric, per-channel scheme, which aligns well with Whisper’s near-zero-centered weight distributions and assigns independent scales to each channel.
+This granularity can better preserve fine-grained variation across channels, yielding higher accuracy but at the cost of additional computational overhead.
+Similar to the \textit{PyTorch} model, this model comes with a 57\% size reduction, a strong compression relative to the baseline.

-Libraries enabling more aggressive formats, such as \textit{HQQ} (\textit{int4}, \textit{int3}) and \textit{BNB} (\textit{nf4}), pushed compression further—up to ~70\%—but consistently degraded robustness, especially in noisy environments.
+Libraries enabling more aggressive formats, such as \textit{HQQ} (\textit{int4}, \textit{int3}) and \textit{BNB} (\textit{nf4}), pushed compression further—up to ~70\%—but consistently degraded robustness, especially in acoustically challenging environments.
 These results highlight that precision below 8-bit remains less reliable in real-world ASR applications.